cosmos/sdk-tutorials/README.md

 By the end of this tutorial you will have a functional `nameservice` application, a mapping of strings to other strings (`map[string]string`).
 This is similar to [Namecoin](https://namecoin.org/), [ENS](https://ens.domains/), or [Handshake](https://handshake.org/), which all model the traditional DNS systems (`map[domain]zonefile`).
 Users will be able to buy unused names, or sell/trade their name.

-All of the final source code for this tutorial project is in this directory (and compiles)?
+All of the final source code for this tutorial project is in this directory (and compiles).
 However, it is best to follow along manually and try building the project yourself!

 ### Requirements: